FreedomIntelligence/LLMZoo/EVAL.md

     }
 }
 ```

-NB: After conducting multiple tests on the automatic evaluation provided by ChatGPT, we found that rating the order of candidates is a more robust approach compared to directly assigning scores using ChatGPT.
+Note: After conducting multiple tests on the automatic evaluation provided by ChatGPT, we found that rating the order of candidates is a more robust approach compared to directly assigning scores using ChatGPT.

+## Data Format
+To gain a better grasp of our evaluation framework or participate in the evaluation process, please familiarize yourself with the data format we used for evaluation.

+Our evaluation data are encoded with **JSON Line** files.

 ### Questions